 What’s Bush Heritage doing?

 We're working with the Martu people to help develop the Birriliburu Indigenous Protected Area conservation and land management program in remote Western Australia.
-This is a partnership is between with traditional owners – the Martu people – and Central Desert Land and Community.
+This is a partnership with Traditional Owners – the Martu people – and Central Desert Land and Community.

 The Birriliburu Indigenous Protected Area occupies 6.6 million hectares of Native Title-determined land in the Little Sandy and Gibson Desert.
-Our ecologist, Dr Vanessa Westcott, is working with the Birriliburu Rangers to monitor Bilby populations.
+Our ecologist is working with the Birriliburu Rangers to monitor Bilby populations.

 The Birriliburu Rangers are experts in tracking, finding burrow systems and identifying suitable Bilby habitat.
 They're passionate about Bilby conservation and want to see the species survive and thrive on their country, as it has for thousands of years.